dsmwebcollective/dsmwebcollective.github.io/CONTRIBUTING.md

 - Jobs should be organized alphabetically by company and then job title.

-## Other
+## Additional Help

-If you would prefer to just send the information and have someone add it for you, you can [visit this page](https://github.com/dsmwebcollective/dsmwebcollective.github.io/issues/new).
+If you would prefer to just send the information and have us add it for you, [just contact us](http://dsmwebcollective.com/contact/).